Globular weak $\omega$-categories as models of a type theory: A type theory for globular sets

 \subsection{Models of the type theory $\Glob$.}

-We can use the characterization of the syntactic category of $\Glob$ that we have obtained in order to study its models.
-This study relies heavily on the fact that $\Syn{\Glob}\simeq \op\FinGSet$ is the free finite completion of the category $\op\G$.
-We start here by proving this fact, even though it is standard category theory material.
-Indeed, we later use a refinement of this construction, and the result that we prove here are useful for establishing this refined version.
+We can use the characterization of the syntactic category of $\Glob$ obtained in previous section in order to study its models.
+This relies heavily on the fact that $\Syn{\Glob}\equivto \op\FinGSet$ is the free finite limit completion of the category $\op\G$.
+It is helpful for to start with a small discussion on Kan extensions and their properties.